georgeadamson/CSS-Custom-Properties-presentation/README.md

 Also known as CSS Variables.

-Viewable the slides at https://georgeadamson.github.io/CSS-Custom-Properties-presentation/#intro
+View the slides with interactive code at https://georgeadamson.github.io/CSS-Custom-Properties-presentation/#intro

 (Slide deck built using https://inspirejs.org/)